Hovenden House, Barn and Abolition Hall: Artist's studio

 The couple's daughter, Martha Maulsby Hovenden (1884–1941), was a sculptor who trained at PAFA under Charles Grafly, and at the Art Students League of New York under Hermon Atkins MacNeil.
-She later used Abolition Hall as her studio.
+She later used the first floor of Abolition Hall as her studio.
 Her large limestone bas relief tablets, The Declaration of Independence (1926) and The United States Constitution (1936), were commissioned for the Washington Memorial Chapel in Valley Forge.

-Nancy Corson (1920–2012)—a great-granddaughter of George Corson and a granddaughter of Dr. Ellwood M. Corson (the teenager who assisted in Jane Johnson's 1855 return to Boston)—altered the Maulsby stone barn into a residence.
+Nancy Corson (1920–2012)—a great-granddaughter of George Corson and a granddaughter of Dr. Ellwood M. Corson (the teenager who had assisted in Jane Johnson's 1855 return to Boston)—altered the Maulsby stone barn into a residence.
 She lived there from 1946 until her death in 2012.
-Nancy Corson worked as a draftsperson for an engineering firm, and was an amateur artist.
+Nancy Corson was an artist, and also worked as a draftsperson for an engineering firm.
 In 1969, she was the author of the National Register of Historic Places nomination for Hovenden House, Barn and Abolition Hall.